okTurtles/dnschain/README.md

 - "Who is Greg?" [http://dns.dnschain.net/id/greg](http://dns.dnschain.net/id/greg)

 This means you can immediately being writing [JavaScript apps](http://okturtles.com) that query the blockchain. :)

-__The '.dns' meta-TLD__

-__.dns__ is a "meta-TLD".
-It is called so because unlike traditional TLDs, it is not meant to globally resolve to a specific IP.
-Rather, it is meant to resolve to a DNSChain server that *_you personally own and run_*.

-When a DNSChain server sees a request to a `.dns` domain, it handles the request itself, looking it up in a blockchain stored on that same server.
-At the moment, DNSChain uses the Namecoin blockchain, but it easily be configured to use any blockchain.

 ### Free public DNSChain servers<a name="Free"/>